-Ortho•Bone contains important nutrients for optimal development of bones and teeth.
-It features calcium from microcrystalline hydroxyapatite complex (MCHC); an extract of bovine bone derived from New-Zealand pasture-fed, free-range livestock not subjected to routine antibiotics or rBGH.
-MCHC is a superior form of calcium that is demonstrated to produce smaller harmful calcium spikes than other types of supplemental calcium.
-When combined with a healthy diet and regular exercise, Ortho•Bone may reduce the risk of developing osteoporosis.
+Ortho Bone™ contains important nutrients for optimal development of bones and teeth.
+It features calcium from microcrystalline hydroxyapatite (MCHA) complex; an extract of bovine bone derived from New-Zealand pasture-fed, free-range livestock not subjected to routine antibiotics or rBGH.
+MCHA complex is a superior form of calcium that is demonstrated to produce smaller harmful calcium spikes than other types of supplemental calcium.
+When combined with a healthy diet and regular exercise, Ortho Bone™ may reduce the risk factors of developing osteoporosis.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, peanuts, sulphites, mustard, dairy or eggs.
+Contains no wheat, gluten, peanuts, sesame seeds, sulphites, mustard, dairy or eggs.

 Take up to 10 capsules daily with meals, or as directed by a qualified health care practitioner.
 Take a few hours before or after taking other medications.

-Consult a health care practitioner prior to use if you are taking blood thinners.
+Consult a health care practitioner prior to use if you are pregnant or breastfeeding or if you are taking blood thinners.
 Some people may experience diarrhea.
-Contains soy.
-Do not use if you have a soy allergy.
+This product contains corn and soy derived ingredients, do not use if you have such allergies.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.